Bhanudai029/pp/api/README.md

 5. Click "Apply" and then "Create Web Service"
 6. Wait for the deployment to complete

+**Auto-Deploy:** This repository is configured with `autoDeploy: true` in the `render.yaml` file, which means that any new commits pushed to the main branch of your forked repository will automatically trigger a new deployment.

 ### Method 2: Manual Setup

 1. Fork this repository to your GitHub account